couchbase/n1k1/README.md

     - any spawned child thread/goroutines can push another Vars that shadows the ancestor Var chain to avoid concurrent mutations?

+- precompute data based on early constant detection?
+  - e.g., ARRAY_POSITION(hobbies, 0) might detect early that args[1]
+    is a constant number, rather than rechecking that args[1] is a value.NUMBER during every Evaluate()?
+    - see the ExprCmp() implementation to see how this works.

+- UNION-ALL data-staging batchSize should be configurable?
+- UNION-ALL data-staging batchChSize should be configurable?

+- more GROUP BY aggregates: min, max, average?

+- how to handle when fields aren't known?
+  - such as the immediate output of a scan?
+  - use "." as the label and labelPath of ["."] to hold the entire document?
+  - 'real' fields need a label prefix char, like '.'?
+    - example: if labelPath [".", "city"] is projected into label `.["city"]`, then it can be referred to efficiently later as labelPath [`.["city"]`] from then on directly as a numeric index into a Vals slice?

+- attachments
+  - some encodings of label can mean hidden "attachment"?
+    - with the '^' prefix char?
+    - example: "^meta", "^smeta", "^id"?
+    - these mean these labels are not really in the final output?
+    - functions like 'META() AS myMeta' can project the hidden "^meta" label to a visible ".myMeta" in final output?
+      - Ex: META().id might be implemented by projecting the labelPath ["^meta", "id"]?
+    - need to check that full-round trip works on attachments?

+- handling of BINARY data type?
+  - use a label prefix char?
+Perhaps '='?
+  - PROBLEM: the operator doesn't know a val is BINARY until runtime, so it can't assign a '=' label prefix at query-plan time?
+  - the '.' label can still have an UNKNOWN type, though, so it might be ok.

 - standalone Op for data-staging / pipeline breaking?

 - scan should take an optional params of pushdown field path's